heygrady/react-redux-notes/redux-wordpress.md

 export default PostsView
 ```

-## Adding a module
+## Starting a module

 We need to create a Posts module for managing our posts in the store.
 We'll fill it in later.
-Below you see a very sparsely populated module with all of the main sections left empty.
+If you're comfortable you may wish to add code to the module as you go along to keep your app from throwing errors.

+If you were building an app from scratch that's exactly what you'd do.
+It's common practice to build redux app organically.
+Meaning, you can sketch out the parts you need and make them do something later.

+A [module](./readme.md#modules-control-specific-parts-of-the-store) controls specific parts of the store.
+A module is made up of selectors, constants, actions creators, sagas and reducers.

-- *Selectors* are for reading from the state.
+- **Selectors** are for reading from the state.
 A typical selector is a function that takes the state as an argument and returns a part of the state.
 Like `(state) => state.some.path`.
-- *Constants* and *Action Creators* are for dispatching actions.
+- **Constants** and **Action Creators** are for dispatching actions.
-- *Sagas* are for managing complex asynchronous tasks.
+- **Sagas** are for managing complex asynchronous tasks.
-- *Reducers* are for updating the store.
+- **Reducers** are for updating the store.

+Below you see a very sparsely populated module with all of the main sections left empty.

-##### `src/routes/Posts/modules/posts.js` (empty)
+###### `src/routes/Posts/modules/posts.js` (empty)

 ```js
 import { combineReducers } from 'redux'
 import { watchActions } from '../../../store/sagas'